JFrog CLI Control Manager

 RoleWhat JFCM Enables

-DevelopersProject-pinned versions; quick alias switching; safe testing of local builds.
+DevelopersProject-pinned versions, quick alias switching, and safe testing of local builds.

-Support/SREReproduce issues with history, diff behavior with compare, cut MTTR.
+Support and SREReproduce issues with history, diff behavior with compare, and cut mean time to resolution.

 Enterprise AdminsOrg-wide standardization, visibility, and controlled rollouts.

-R&D/Plugin DevsSandbox experimental builds with link; trace behavior over runs.
+Research, development, and plugin developersSandbox experimental builds with link, and trace behavior over runs.

 JFCM Features (Full Details)